davidemms/OrthoFinder/README.md

 A standard OrthoFinder run produces a set of files describing the orthogroups, orthologues and gene trees for the set of species being analysed.
 Their locations are given at the end of an OrthoFinder run.

 ### Results Files: Orthogroups
-OrthoFinder generates the main orthogroup file, **Orthogroups.csv**, and two supporting files:
+OrthoFinder generates the main orthogroup file, 'Orthogroups.csv', and two supporting files:

 1. **Orthogroups.csv** is a tab separated text file.
 Each row contains the genes belonging to a single orthogroup.
 The genes from each orthogroup are organized into columns, one per species.